Technigo/project-music-releases-vite/src/instructions.md

 ## Folder Structure

 - App.jsx - (Parent Component) - 🍿 Provided in Boiler Plate 🍿
-- Album.jsx - (Child Component of App.jsx)
+- Album.jsx - (Child Component of App.jsx) - 🤓 Not Provided, to be created 🤓
-- AlbumName.jsx - (Child Component of Album.jsx)
+- AlbumName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-- ArtistName.jsx - (Child Component of Album.jsx)
+- ArtistName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-- CoverImage.jsx - (Child Component of Album.jsx)
+- CoverImage.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-- Header.jsx - (Child Component of Album.jsx)
+- Header.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓

 ### Extra Files